 Please click to view.

-Images of Diaper Dermatitis (Candidiasis) (2)
+Images of Diaper Dermatitis (Candidiasis): Symptoms and Treatment (2)

 Candidal diaper dermatitis is caused when Candida albicans, a common type of yeast that is normally found in the mouth and digestive tract, grows and multiplies on the skin in the diaper area.
 It is particularly common in babies who wear moist diapers, particularly if they are dirty (ie, they have fecal contamination).
 Diarrhea increases the risk for developing candidal diaper dermatitis.
 Recent antibiotic use is also a common cause of candidal diaper dermatitis.
 Candida infection in the mouth (oral thrush) may also occur along with the candidal diaper dermatitis.